ohiodn8/docimer/README.md

 <pre><code>rails s</code></pre>

 And that's it for Windows.
-Head over to a a browser and load =>
+Head over to a browser and load =>

 http://localhost:3000